fudab/fudab.github.io/covid-19/bag_end_world.md

     <td>(b) Spatial spread of COVID-19 (daily new).</td>
   </tr>
   <tr>
     <td colspan="2">Figure 2: Geographical distribution of the epidemic.
-We consider both the cumulative number of confiremd cases and the daily new cases. </td>
+Here, we consider both the cumulative number of confiremd cases and the daily new cases. </td>
   </tr>
 </table>